xjmusic/xjmusic-docs/content/making-xj-music/memes-influence-choice/index.md

 | Strong-Meme               | `PEACHES!` | Only choose content if we have already chosen content with the corresponding regular meme.
 Only if XJ has already chosen content for the segment having regular meme `PEACHES` will XJ consider choosing content with strong meme `PEACHES!`       |

 A set of memes is referred to as a **meme theorem** (a.k.a. **meme stack**) and a meme theorem is valid if all the memes in the set are compatible.
-For example, the set of `PEACHES,!PEACHES` is invalid because you cannot simultaneously allow and deny `PEACHES`.
+For example, the set of (`PEACHES`,`!PEACHES`) is invalid because you cannot simultaneously allow and deny `PEACHES`.
 As XJ crafts a segment, it adds content one at a time.
 First a Macro-type program, then a Main-type program, then a Beat-type program, then Instruments and other programs.
 As each piece of content is added, XJ checks the memes associated with that content and adds these memes to the segment.
 If the memes of a new piece of content would